 For example, if you’re struggling with your messaging, you might ask a subset of your best customers to describe your product, service, or company in their own words.

 Going through these responses will require some manual effort.
-You can quantify survey responses and interview transcripts by tracking of the frequency of certain words, phrases, and concepts.
+You can quantify survey responses and interview transcripts by tracking the frequency of certain words, phrases, and concepts.
 You might find that 60% of customers explain your product using the same word, or that 70% of customers have the same pain point, even if they describe it in unique ways.